wave2future/lucastizma_helpers/README.markdown

 *This class probably contains implementation-specific details, most (if not all) of which are indicated in ***bold*** below.*

-`UITableView+STAdditions` allows you to easily create table view cells (reusable or not).
+`UITableView+LTAdditions` allows you to easily create table view cells (reusable or not).

 For example, compare